William Welles Hollister: Career in California

 Hollister purchased Rancho San Justo in San Benito County, California, in an area that is now the city of Hollister.
 Rancho San Justo was held jointly by the Flint, Bixby & Company and Hollister until 1861, when they disagreed over a business matter and dissolved their partnership.
 Benjamin and Thomas Flint took all of the land east of the San Benito River.
 Dr. Thomas Flint's home in San Juan Bautista today is the St. Francis Retreat.
 Hollister took the land west of the river, including what is now known as the San Juan Valley.
 Hollister and his wife built a home at the base of a small hill known today as Park Hill.

 He remained at Rancho San Justo for 14 years before selling the 20773 acre South Valley ranch for $370,000 and moved south with his family to raise sheep in the Santa Barbara region of California, settling on the eastern portion of the former Mexican land grant Rancho Dos Pueblos, purchased from the estate of Nicolas A. Den in 1862 and renamed Glen Annie Ranch after his wife.
 Colonel Hollister, in partnership with brothers Thomas and Albert Dibblee, bought several other land grants in Santa Barbara County, including Rancho Nuestra Señora del Refugio, Rancho Lompoc, Rancho Las Cruces, Rancho Cañada de Salsipuedes, Rancho San Julian, and Rancho Mission Vieja de la Purisma.
 In the 1870s the Dibblee-Hollister partnership was dissolved and the lands and livestock divided.
 Rancho Lompoc and Rancho Mission Vieja de la Purisima were sold.
 Rancho Cañada de Salsipuedes, Rancho Las Cruces, and Rancho Nuestra Señora del Refugio went to Hollister.

 Family

 Hollister married Annie Hannah James on June 18, 1862, in San Francisco, California.
 The marriage ceremony was performed by the Rev. Thomas Starr King, who was a Unitarian minister, influential in California politics during the American Civil War.
 The couple had six children.
 A grandson, John J. Hollister, Jr., became an agriculturalist, biologist and California state senator.

 Death

-William Welles Hollister died on August 8, 1886, age 68, at Santa Barbara, California and is buried in the Santa Barbara Cemetery.
+William Welles Hollister died on August 8, 1886, age 68, at Santa Barbara, California.